 What does it look like?
-Pale grey to dark brown lizard with spiny scales on sides of neck and bright yellow lining inside mouth.
+The Jacky lizard is a pale grey to dark brown lizard with spiny scales on sides of neck and bright yellow lining inside mouth.
 Black patches along middle of back, with 2 paler stripes on either side.
 Particularly large and prominent scales along back in longitudinal rows from neck to base of tail.
 Males generally have larger heads than females.

 Where is it found?
 South-eastern Australian mainland, from south-eastern Qld, through eastern NSW and Vic, to far south-western SA.